From Concept to Reality: Customising Everyday Products

 Personalised Drug Delivery Systems

-Personalised 3D printing has even entered the realm of pharmaceuticals, enabling the production of customised drug delivery systems.
+Personalised additive manufacturing has even entered the realm of pharmaceuticals, enabling the production of customised drug delivery systems.
 Pills and capsules can now be designed to release medication at a specific rate or target a particular area in the body.
 This level of precision ensures that patients receive the most effective treatment with minimal side effects.

 The ability to tailor treatments to individual needs is revolutionising healthcare, offering solutions that are not only more effective but also more patient-centric.